 The Berliner Philharmoniker

-In 2009, the Digital Concert Hall video platform was launched, which broadcasts the orchestra’s concerts live over the Internet.
-In 2014, the Berliner Philharmoniker founded their own label, Berliner Philharmoniker Recordings.
+In 2009, the Digital Concert Hall was launched, an innovative video platform in which concerts of the Berliner Philharmoniker are broadcast live over the Internet and are available as recordings in the video archive.
+In 2014 the orchestra founded its own label, Berliner Philharmoniker Recordings.

-During an orchestra assembly on 21 June 2015 Kirill Petrenko was elected by a large majority of the members of the Berliner Philharmoniker as the chief conductor designated, succeeding Sir Simon Rattle.
-He will take up his position beginning with the 2019/2020 season.
+During an orchestra assembly on 21 June 2015, Kirill Petrenko was elected by a large majority of the orchestra members as the new chief conductor of the Berliner Philharmoniker.
+He takes up his position at the opening of the 2019/2020 season.